 Some courses may require remote proctoring.
-At this time only Chromebooks, laptops, and desktops running Windows or Mac work with our proctoring solution, but iPads are not compatible.
+Currently, only Chromebooks, laptops, and desktops running Windows or Mac work with our proctoring solution, but iPads are not compatible.
 Most other applications will work with Android or Apple tablets and smartphones.

 Participants should have a basic proficiency of the following computer skills: